 I was happy and saved!
 You hear me?
 SAVED!
 Not knowing how the soup will turn out I was pretty darn excited to try it.
 Let me tell you!
 This is my new favorite soup.
 IT IS!

 Before I go into details about the recipe here are some facts about papayas:

-The papaya enzyme called papain is used as a meat tenderizer.
+The papaya enzyme is called papain and it is used as a meat tenderizer.
 It breaks down tough meat fibers.
-Its use is nothing new.
 South American cooks have been using papaya to tenderize meat for ages.
 It is sold as a component in powdered meat tenderizer available in most supermarkets.

-Look for papayas that are partly or entirely yellow in color, depending on variety, which gives slightly to pressure, but is not soft at the stem-end.
+Look for papayas that are partly or entirely yellow, depending on variety, which gives slightly to pressure, but is not soft at the stem end.
 Avoid papayas that are bruised, shriveled, or have soft areas.
 Papayas that are hard and green are immature and will not ripen properly.
 Uncut papayas have no smell.
-Papayas that are cut should smell sweet, not bad or fermented.
+Papayas that are cut should smell sweet, not rotten or fermented.

 Slightly green papayas will ripen quickly at room temperature, especially if placed in a paper bag.
 As the papaya ripens, it will turn from green to yellow.
 Put ripe papayas in a plastic bag and store in the refrigerator.
 Papayas will keep for up to a week, but it’s best to use them within a day or two.